kiwiirc/plugin-conference/README.md

 "conference":{
     "server": "meet.jit.si",
     "secure": false,
+    "enabledInChannels": [ '*' ],
     "joinText": "has joined the conference",
     "inviteText": "is inviting you to a private call.", "joinButtonText": "Join now!",
-    "interfaceConfigOverwrite": {
+    "disabledText": "Sorry.
+The sysop has not enabled conferences in this channel.", "interfaceConfigOverwrite": {
         "SHOW_JITSI_WATERMARK": false,
         "SHOW_WATERMARK_FOR_GUESTS": false,